Princess Taki

 Princess Taki (託基皇女) was a Japanese princess during the Asuka period of Japanese history.
 She was a daughter of Emperor Tenmu, a wife of Prince Shiki and the mother of Prince Kasuga.
-She was a Saiō.
+She was also a saiō.

 Genealogy

 She was the daughter of Emperor Temmu and Lady Kajihime, whose father is Shishibito no Omi Ōmaro.
-Her siblings are Prince Osakabe, Princess Hatsusebe and Prince Shiki.
+Her siblings were Prince Osakabe, Princess Hatsusebe, and Prince Shiki.

-The first record on her is that she visited Ise Jingu Shrine to see the Saiō, Princess Ōku, in 686.
+The first record on her is that she visited Ise Jingū Shrine to see the saiō, Princess Ōku, in 686.

-On the ninth month, tenth day of 698, she was selected by divination as the next Saio.
-The Saio system had been suspended since Princess Ōku resigned from the Saio in 686.
+On the ninth month, tenth day of 698, she was selected by divination as the next saiō.
+The saiō system had been suspended since Princess Ōku resigned from the saiō in 686.
 Emperor Mommu wished to set up the system again and let a princess serve the Goddess of Ise at all times.

-In the first month of 701, she was suddenly dismissed from the position of Saio.
-After she returned the capital she got married with Prince Shiki and gave birth to Prince Kasuga.
+In the first month of 701, she was suddenly dismissed from the position of saiō.
+After she returned to the capital, she married Prince Shiki and gave birth to Prince Kasuga.
 She lived with her husband until he died in 716.

-According to Nihon Shoki, she was conferred as the rank of Ippon on the fourth month, 14th day of 749.
+According to Nihon Shoki, she was conferred the rank of Ippon on the fourth month, 14th day of 749.